rmk135/rmk135.github.io/_tinkerer/2018/11/20/new_book_in_my_library_the_prince_by_nicolo_machiavelli.rst

-I found this book very similar to "The Art of War" by Sun Tzu in terms of it's style and soul.
+I found this book very similar to "The Art of War" by Sun Tzu in terms of its style and soul.
 It's quite interesting if there is any single chance that Nicolo Machiavelli was inspired by Sun Tzu...
 Many of the points of view and recommendations are mostly the same (or very close to each other).